torsday/notebook/GLOSSARY.md

 http://php.net/manual/en/class.countable.php

+## Currying

+The process of transforming a function that takes multiple arguments into a function that takes just a single argument and returns another function if any arguments are still needed.

 ## Docker

 Docker, a tool for deploying and running applications.
 Docker provides a way to run an application securely isolated in a container in a way that is platform agnostic. https://docs.docker.com/